Sedation Dentistry – Carmichael, CA

 Oral Conscious Sedation

-For patients who experience mild to moderate anxiety associated with an upcoming procedure, Dr. Ji can prescribe them a medication to take at home the day of their appointment.
-The goal is for a patient to be sedated by the time they reach our oral surgery office so they feel comfortable from check-in to checkout.
-While in the chair, a patient will remain awake, but time will seem to go by very fast, and they will likely have fuzzy memories (if any) after their visit.
+For patients who experience mild to moderate anxiety associated with an upcoming procedure, Dr. Ji can prescribe them a medication to take at home the day of the appointment.
+The goal is for you to be sedated by the time you reach our oral surgery office so you feel comfortable from check-in to checkout.
+While in the chair, you will remain awake, but time will seem to go by very fast, and you will likely have fuzzy memories (if any) after your visit.

 One of the great things about oral conscious sedation is that it does not involve the use of needles or a face mask.
 All you have to do is take a pill prior to your appointment.
 Depending on a few different factors, you might be prescribed to take Valium, Ativan, Halcion, or another medication that helps the mind and body to relax.